PureTech Health (NASDAQ:PRTC) Sees Unusually-High Trading Volume

-PureTech Health plc (NASDAQ:PRTC) shares saw strong trading volume on Wednesday .
-1,416 shares changed hands during mid-day trading, a decline of 44% from the previous session’s volume of 2,531 shares.The stock last traded at $49.60 and had previously closed at $49.17.
+PureTech Health plc (NASDAQ:PRTC) shares saw unusually-high trading volume on Tuesday .
+Approximately 443 shares changed hands during trading, a decline of 83% from the previous session’s volume of 2,549 shares.The stock last traded at $51.00 and had previously closed at $51.58.

-PRTC has been the topic of a number of research reports.
-Piper Sandler reduced their target price on shares of PureTech Health from $76.00 to $72.00 and set an “overweight” rating on the stock in a report on Wednesday, August 25th.
-Zacks Investment Research cut PureTech Health from a “hold” rating to a “sell” rating in a research report on Wednesday.
-Finally, SVB Leerink raised their target price on PureTech Health from $74.00 to $76.00 and gave the stock an “outperform” rating in a research report on Wednesday, August 25th.
+A number of brokerages recently commented on PRTC.
+Zacks Investment Research lowered shares of PureTech Health from a “hold” rating to a “sell” rating in a research note on Wednesday, October 13th.
+Piper Sandler cut their price objective on shares of PureTech Health from $76.00 to $72.00 and set an “overweight” rating for the company in a report on Wednesday, August 25th.
+Finally, SVB Leerink boosted their price objective on shares of PureTech Health from $74.00 to $76.00 and gave the company an “outperform” rating in a report on Wednesday, August 25th.

 PureTech Health plc, a clinical stage biotherapeutics company, discovers, develops, and commercializes medicines for inflammatory, fibrotic and immunological, intractable cancers, lymphatic and gastrointestinal, neurological and neuropsychological, and other diseases in the United States.
 The company offers KarXT targeting muscarinic acetylcholine receptors to treat schizophrenia and dementia-related psychosis; a hydrogel platform technology to treat obesity and other chronic metabolic diseases; a regenerative biology platform for androgenetic alopecia, epithelial ageing, and other medical conditions; a immunomodulation platform to treat chronic and acute inflammatory disorders; therapies for immune-mediated diseases based on a rationally-defined consortia of human microbiome-derived bacteria; and a digital treatments to treat cognitive dysfunction associated with neurology and psychiatry conditions.